9:00-9:15am: Opening Remarks

 Mark Horvath (Invisible People)

-Session will dive into the current status of the housing supports component of the Medicaid 1115 waiver.
-How are the agencies who applied for the infrastructure grant doing, how are the initial housing supports programs rolling out and how to more organizations join the roster of service providers eligible to provide this assistance.
+This session will dive into the current status of the housing supports component of the Medicaid 1115 waiver.
+Panelists will highlight the impacts of infrastructure grant dollars, provide details on the rollout of initial housing support programs, and explain how additional organizations can join the roster of service providers eligible to provide this assistance.

-DuEwa Edwards-Dickson (Chief of Supportive Services, Rescue Mission of Trenton)
+DuEwa Edwards-Dickson, CSW, MPA (Chief of Supportive Services, Rescue Mission of Trenton)

 Lauren Jacobs, MSW, LSW (Director, Housing Medicaid Program, Horizon NJ Health)